We've independently reviewed this article to make sure it's as accurate as we can make it.

 Any type of weight that changes over time is considered a live load.

-This could be the snow on your roof which lasts a couple of days, or your expensive dining table that lasts for 10 years.
+Live loads could be the snow on your roof which lasts a couple of days, or your expensive dining table, which lasts 10 years.

-When it came to flooring, keeping the calculator simple meant that all floor loads are assumed to be 40psf, per note 4.
+Regarding flooring, I found that keeping the calculator simple meant that all floor loads were assumed to be 40psf, per note 4.
 The garage is added separately – removing the equivalent floor load area from the first story.

-Decks and balconiessimply calculated from your area inputs, and the roof/attic loads are similarly applied depending on the input.
+Decks and balconies are calculated from your area inputs, and the roof/attic loads are similarly applied depending on the input.
 Stairs are assumed to be 2ft wide by 12ft long, with 1 staircase for a 2-story building, 2 for a 3-story building, etc.

-These live loads are likely way too heavy than in reality.
+Please note that the live loads used in the calculator are likely way heavier than in reality.

-Since we’re working from a civil engineering design guide, this was always going to be the case.
-As engineers we err towards the worst-case situation, so these estimates are at the heavy end of the spectrum.
+Since we’re working from a civil engineering design guide, overestimation was always going to be the case.
+As engineers, we err toward the worst-case situation and prefer to calculate over rather than under.

-If you take a look at the room around you, it’s likely you have less than 40lbs of weight per square foot from goods alone.
+If you look at the room around you, you likely have less than 40 lbs of weight per square foot from goods alone.

-The only accurate alternative would be to truly measure all the items in your home.
-Taking a percentage off these heavy estimates could work, but pulling numbers out of thin air isn’t exactly encouraged when it comes to load calculations!
+The only accurate alternative would be to measure all the items in your home truly.
+Taking a percentage off these heavy estimates could work, but pulling numbers out of thin air isn’t exactly encouraged when it comes to load calculations and determining how heavy a house is!

 Walls

-The final estimation is a custom one, which is related to the exterior and interior walls.
+The final estimation to determine how much a house weighs is a custom one related to the exterior and interior walls.

 Asking you to tally up the total length of your walls would be too much for a simple online calculator.
 Instead, I assume that the length of your exterior wall is roughly equal to the sides of your home area as a square.
-For example, if your home is a 1,000 sq. ft area, then it would roughly equal a 30ft x 30ft square.
-Meaning you would have around 400ft of exterior walls (per floor).
+For example, if your home is a 1,000 sq. ft area, it would roughly equal a 30ft x 30ft square- meaning you would have around 400ft of exterior walls (per floor).

-Interior walls are the same, assuming that two sets of perpendicular walls run through the home on each floor.
-In other words, two interior walls running across the home, and two walls running up and down – a total of 4 spanning across the home, per floor.
-This may be a bit of an overestimation, but again it’s better to be conservative.
+Interior walls are the same, assuming 2 sets of perpendicular walls run through the home on each floor.
+In other words, two interior walls running across the home and two walls running up and down – a total of 4 spanning across the home per floor.

-One common question is how much does a story add to a house’s weight.
+One common question is how much a story adds to a house’s weight.

 Well, thanks to the calculator, we can find out!

-Here are the numbers for a generic 2,000 square foot home with varying floors.
-Each story adds around 100,000lbs of increased weight.
-This is due to the added floor, wall, and furniture weight on each story.
+Below are the numbers for a generic 2,000-square-foot home with varying floors.
+Each story adds around 100,000 lbs of increased weight due to the added floor, wall, and furniture weight on each story.

 1 | 161,080 |